-As further consideration for the revisions to the success-based payment and royalty payment obligations in the Amendment, the Company issued to Knopp a warrant (the "Warrant") to purchase 294,195 Biohaven Shares at a purchase price per share of \$67.98, subject to certain specified development milestones and the Company achieving a specified market capitalization.
+As further consideration for the revisions to the success-based payment and royalty payment obligations in the Knopp Amendment, the Company issued to Knopp a warrant (the "Warrant") to purchase 294,195 Company common shares at a purchase price per share of \$67.98, subject to certain specified development milestones and the Company achieving a specified market capitalization.
+Refer to Note 6, "Shareholders' Equity" for further discussion.